 Galligan: Droidcon is run by the Berlin chapter, but I’ve heard varying origin stories.
-However, it’s always run by the local developer community rather than a “media” company. thought that was great and decided to bring that to North America.
-Droidcon NYC 2014 was the first, and then we helped the Montreal people get theirs going.
-NYC 2015 is coming August 27 and 28.
+However, it’s always run by the local developer community rather than a “media” company. thought that was great decided to bring that to North America.
+Droidcon NYC 2014 was the first, then we helped the Montreal people get theirs going.
+NYC 2015 is coming August 27 28.
 There will be another location soon, but we’re not talking about that just yet.

 Namnum: There’s a central organization that runs Droidcon but it’s interesting to see how much the Droidcons abroad vary from one another.
-I think what I bought into the most is that each event is run by a local developer group that actually cares about Android and the community, as opposed to just some event company trying to exploit the opportunity.
+I think what I bought into the most is that each event is run by a local developer group that actually cares about Android the community, as opposed to just some event company trying to exploit the opportunity.

 I’m honored that we got the chance to introduce it here in the Americas.
-It’s fun—though a little scary—that now if there are any rumors about what’s happening in Droidcon in the Americas, the community reaches out to us (well, Kevin actually) first to confirm things. ’re trying our best to be worthy of that trust.
+It’s fun—though a little scary—that now if there are any rumors about what’s happening in Droidcon in the Americas, the community reaches out to us (well, actually) first to confirm things. ’re trying our best to be worthy of that trust.

 : at do you guys hope it evolves into?

 Galligan: In 2016, I’m hoping for five to six events in North America.
-The most active members of the Android community speak and attend Droidcons because they’re the people running them.
+The most active members of the Android community speak attend Droidcons because they’re the people running them.
 It has an authentic vibe.
 I want this network to help direct where Android goes, so it’ll be like a rolling summit meeting.

-Namnum: I’m loving the way Montreal and NYC blended together to be awesome for the community at large.
-Montreal did an amazing job of great programming and they were nice enough to let us be involved in some small ways.
+Namnum: I’m loving the way Montreal NYC blended together to be awesome for the community at large.
+Montreal did an amazing job of great programming they were nice enough to let us be involved in some small ways.
 They’re a great team doing great things.
-My hope is that as Santo Domingo [in the Dominican Republic] comes on board this year—as well as other locations in North America that I can’t comment on just yet—that this same atmosphere of quality, respect, and great camaraderie continues.
+My hope is that as Santo Domingo [in the Dominican Republic] comes on board this year—as well as other locations in North America that I can’t comment on just yet—that this same atmosphere of quality, respect, great camaraderie continues.
 I’m still hippie-ish enough to wish for one, big, happy, smiley-face community.

-The other thing I hope is that sponsors begin to see the value they get from engaging with developers in the creative ways we do at Droidcon in America, and that they start to carry that over to other conferences.
+The other thing I hope is that sponsors begin to see the value they get from engaging with developers in the creative ways we do at Droidcon in America, that they start to carry that over to other conferences.
 It’s better for everybody.

-Greenbot: What can the Android community do to get the word out about Droidcon?
+: at can the Android community do to get the word out about Droidcon?

-Greenbot: Let’s get to the fun questions: How long have you both been Android users?
+: t’s get to the fun questions: How long have you both been Android users?

 : at phones are you each sporting these days?

-Galligan: I have a One Plus One.
-I think I’ll get a Nexus 6 with the recent price drop, but the OnePlus One is a great phone. ff has an HTC One Max.
-He keeps flashing custom roms and breaking features.
+Galligan: I have a One us One.
+I think I’ll get a Nexus 6 with the recent price drop, but the Oneus One is a great phone. ff has an HTC One Max.
+He keeps flashing custom roms breaking features.

 Namnum: The One Max was a very generous gift from the awesome HTC outreach team at Droidcon NYC ‘14.
 I actually thought at first glance I’d never get used to that huge beast, but man, I love it now.
 I’m really sad that there’s not going to be a next version, so Nexus 6 looks like my next phone.

 : at is one app for each of you that you can’t live without?